technicated/ts-enums/README.md

 })
 ```

-This is a little unfortunate, but is a very small price to pay to make TypeScript happy.
+This is a little unfortunate, but is a very small price to pay to make everything work.

+Finally, there is **_convention #5_**: you should omit the parameters and return types of the prototype methods from its implementation.
+TypeScript will infer these for you, and you'll be immediately warned if something is wrong should you change your enum definition!

 # Adding static methods

-When you need to add static methods or properties to your enum, you also need to peform two steps, similar to how you add a prototype.
-First step: declare an interface with name `<MyEnumName>Type` (**_convention #5_**) containing all the desired methods / properties; step two: pass this interface as the second generic parameter to `makeEnum` and implement it using the first parameter of the function:
+When you need to add static methods or properties to your enum, you also need to perform two steps, similar to how you add a prototype.
+First step: declare an interface with name `<MyEnumName>Type` (**_convention #6_**) containing all the desired methods / properties; step two: pass this interface as the second generic parameter to `makeEnum` and implement it using the first parameter of the function:

 ```typescript
 type Color =